electrical-pro/SmartBoard/README.md

 # Compilation
-Use core 2.7.4 for this project
+Use core 2.7.4 for this project (Tested with this version)
 <img src= "https://user-images.githubusercontent.com/31592485/144918424-99d9fd49-648d-44d2-9706-a2a4bb46a6fc.png">

 please download the necessary libraries: